deven96/deven96/README.md

 Diretnan aka Deven `10² - 2²` from Plateau, Nigeria.

-Computer Engineer, Backend Developer and NerdStagram hobbyist.
+Computer Engineer, Backend Developer, CI nerd and NerdStagram model.

-Writing nifty tools to help me learn

 I know Naruto is the greatest anime of all time.

-View other stuff at [Bisoncorps](https://github.com/bisoncorps) and [Gophie](https://github.com/Go-phie)
+View some of my stuff at [Bisoncorps](https://github.com/bisoncorps) and [Gophie](https://github.com/Go-phie)

 <br />